-SPA 337 Techniques in Translation of Spanish Th ree credit hours
+SPA 337 Techniques in Translation of Spanish

 Practice in oral and written two-way translation using various types of documents and discourses.
 Focus is on a series of problems in translation linked to specific linguistic functions such as description, narration, advertisement, and report.
 Students are required to reflect critically on the way in which two languages work as they translate a variety of literary and non-literary texts.
 Prerequisite: SPA 232 or permission of instructor.